-- A. If the President is the Respondent to the grievance, the Grievant is encouraged, but not required, to first discuss his or her concerns with the President.
-If the Grievant does not wish to engage the President in a discussion of his or her concerns, the Grievant may submit his or her grievance to the Chair of the Board of Trustees.
-If the Grievant elects to discuss his or her concerns with the President, the President will issue his or her decision in writing to the faculty member.
-A decision issued by the President may not be submitted to the Faculty Grievance Committee but may be appealed to the Chair of the Board of Trustees.
-Any decision by the Board of Trustees is the final decision of Mines with regard to grievances brought against the President. - B. If a grievance is lodged against the Provost or a Vice President, the Panel report and recommendation will be provided to the President (or his or her designee) who will make the final decision. - C. References in the singular include the plural where the intent of the sentence is obvious that the plural should be included and where the meaning of the sentence is not materially changed.
-For example, the terms "Grievant" and "Respondent" shall include "Grievants" and "Respondents" as appropriate. - D. All references to days are made to calendar days. - E. If any deadlines fall on a weekend or holiday, they will be extended to the next business day. - F. If the pre-hearing conference or the grievance hearing fall within the period between the end of the spring semester and the beginning of the subsequent fall semester, at the discretion of the PPM, these may be postponed until the fall semester.
-If a postponement is necessary, the deadline for setting the pre-hearing conference shall be thirty (30) days after the start of the fall semester.
+- A. If the President is the Respondent to the grievance, the Grievant is encouraged, but not required, to first discuss their concerns with the President.
+If the Grievant does not wish to engage the President in a discussion of their concerns, the Grievant may submit their grievance to the Grievance Committee Chair.
+If the Chair determines the matter is grievable, per handbook sections 11.3.1.A through 11.3.1.C, the Chair will consult with the Chair of the Board of Trustees following the procedures set forth in 11.3.4.A through 11.3.4.E.
+If the Grievant elects to discuss their concerns with the President, the President will issue their decision in writing to the faculty member.
+A decision issued by the President may not be submitted to the Faculty Grievance Committee but may be appealed to the Chair of the Board of Trustees is the final decision of Mines with regard to grievances brought against the President. - B. If a grievance is lodged against the Provost or a Vice President, the Panel report and recommendation will be provided to the President (or their designee) who will make the final decision. - C. References in the singular include the plural where the intent of the sentence is obvious that the plural should be included and where the meaning of the sentence is not materially changed.
+For example, the terms "Grievant" and "Respondent" shall include "Grievants" and "Respondents" as appropriate. - D. All references to days are made to calendar days. - E. If any deadline falls on a weekend or holiday, it will be extended to the next business day. - F. If the pre-review conference, the panel review, or the grievance hearing falls within the period between the end of the spring semester and the beginning of the subsequent fall semester, at the discretion of the PPM, these may be postponed until the fall semester.
+If a postponement is necessary, the deadline for setting the pre-review conference shall be thirty (30) days after the start of the fall semester.